branahr/wsb-events/README.md

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. To display events with dates, locations and descriptions use the `[event_list]` shortcode on any page or post.
 4. Optionally, add the event archive page to the menu from the WordPress menu settings under "Events".
-5. To display events as menu without details, use the `[event_menu]` shortcode in sidebar or other widget area
+5. To display events as menu items without details, use the `[event_menu]` shortcode in sidebar or other widget area

 ## Frequently Asked Questions